dodo/node-slug/README.md

 - respecting [RFC 3986](https://tools.ietf.org/html/rfc3986)
 - Comprehensive tests
-- No dependencies (except the unicode table)
+- No dependencies, except unicode data
-- Not in coffee-script (except the tests lol)
 - Coerces foreign symbols to their english equivalent
 - Works in browser (window.slug) and AMD/CommonJS-flavoured module loaders (except the unicode symbols unless you use browserify but who wants to download a ~2MB js file, right?)